-- 1. You can file Form 4868 and pay all or part of your estimated income tax due.
-See How To Make a Payment, on page 3. - You can file Form 4868 electronically by accessing IRS e-file using your home computer or by using a tax professional who uses e-file. - 3.
-You can file a paper Form 4868.
+- 1. You can pay all or part of your estimated income tax due and indicate that the payment is for an extension using Direct Pay, the Electronic Federal Tax Payment System, or using a credit or debit card.
+See How To Make a Payment, on page 3. - 2.
+You can file Form 4868 electronically by accessing IRS e-file using your home computer or by using a tax professional who uses e-file. - 3.
+You can file a paper Form 4868 and enclose payment of your estimate of tax due.

-It's Convenient, Safe, and Secure
+It's Convenient.
+Safe, and Secure